 Back in December, Disney gave Marvel fans the greatest Christmas gift of all time.
 During the Disney Investor Day event they announced so many new Marvel films and Disney+ original TV shows, it sent the internet spinning to try to process it all.
 But what we already know about Phase 4 may be dwarfed by what we do NOT know about what’s to come for the Marvel Cinematic Universe.

-Now in a recent interview with Murphy’s Multiverse, The Falcon and the Winter Solider head writer Malcolm Spellman revealed that it was only the tip of the iceberg and said:
+In an interview with Murphy’s Multiverse, The Falcon and the Winter Solider head writer Malcolm Spellman revealed that it was only the tip of the iceberg and said:

 “I was surprised about how few of the upcoming Marvel movies have been announced.
 Fans will start to become more and more clear as these projects get announced.”